 Compelled to action by the convictions of our founders, St. Vincent de Paul of Seattle and King County joins the community to listen, engage, and build relationships that assist and advocate for individuals and families to meet basic needs and achieve stability and self-sufficiency.

-We have been doing work in Seattle and King County for close to 100 years and around the world for 185 years.
+We have been doing work in Seattle and King County for over 100 years and around the world for 185 years.
 We have learned that nothing in our world remains static.
 Change is inevitable.
 It is incumbent upon us to adapt, evolve and be capable of managing ever-changing environments.
 At St. Vincent de Paul, we call this mission renewal.

 We are activating everyone in our organization to be in tune with renewal, its value, and how it affects us.
 To start, we do not hide.
 We listen.
 We work hard to understand the dimensions and impact of the changes and make action plans to move forward.
 We see renewal as a transformative act.
 It is a spiritual and emotional reawakening that connects our agency in a deeper and more meaningful way to the work we do in our communities throughout King County.